jeaninemjordan/bikesharing/README.md

 ### Conclusion

 In conclusion, demographics from Des Moine, Iowa as well as well as factors such as traffic and tourism would need to be analyzed and compared to the NYC dataset on a smaller scale to conduct a full-scale analysis.
 Additional analysis is needed to predict the potential success or lack thereof of a Citibike bike-sharing program implementation in Des Moines, IA.
 It would be beneficial to glean additional information from the NYC Citibike dataset in other seasons outside of summer to further examine utilization patterns.
-Using the data provided in this analysis, it can be predicted that Citibike will most likely be targeting male identifying clientele under the age of thirty commuting to and from work throughout the week in the metropolitan area of the city if the trends in Des Moines, IA mirror those in NYC at all.
+Using the data provided in this analysis, it can be predicted that Citibike will most likely be targeting male identifying clientele under the age of thirty commuting to and from work throughout the week in the metropolitan area of the city, if the trends in Des Moines, IA mirror those in NYC at all.